-We pride ourselves on delivering our stakeholders high-quality code; we follow WordPress. com VIP coding standards and have additional rigorous standards on top of this.
+We pride ourselves on delivering our stakeholders high-quality code; we follow proven coding standards and apply rigorous code review.

 We work in small, succinct blocks of code, all of which are extensively reviewed by another member of the Human Made team before being merged (for code submitted by clients, reviews must be undertaken by an engineer from Human Made).
 These reviews are undergone to check the logic of the code and identify coding errors from the original engineer; they don't test functionality, potential performance, or security problems.